Chapter 27 - Cerebrovascular disorders

 Symptomatic cerebral vein or venous sinus occlusion is rare.
 This may be explained in part by the rich interconnections in the cerebral venous system and the lack of valves in the major sinuses.
 Both contribute to create a collateral circulation safety factor when focal portions of the venous system are obstructed.

 When major channels are occluded, such as the posterior portions of the sagittal sinus, a lateral sinus, or the internal cerebral veins, collateral circulation is frequently inadequate and edema and hemorrhagic infarction may occur and cause a stroke-like picture with headache, focal and diffuse deficits and focal and generalized seizures.
-Edema may appear rapidly and massively and lead to rostrocaudal deterioration (herniation) and death (see Chap.
-17).
+Edema may appear rapidly and massively and lead to rostrocaudal deterioration (herniation) and death (see Chapter 17).

 Some predisposing elements in venous occlusion are severe dehydration (causing hyperviscosity of blood flow and increased coagulability), other causes of hypercoagulable states (discussed earlier), and infection of the meninges or neighboring structures involving vein and sinus walls (purulent meningitis, chronic otitis media, and chronic sinusitis).
 The risk of cerebral sinus thrombosis is higher during the postpartum period either because of dehydration or for other reasons.